valhalla/demos/docs/valhalla_service.md

 * latitude = Latitude of the location in degrees.
 * longitude = Longitude of the location in degrees.
 * type = Type of location.
 There are two location types: `break` and `through`.
 Break forms a stop - the first and last locations must be type = break.
 Through locations form a location that the route path goes through - the path is not allowed to reverse direction at the through locations.
 Through locations are useful to force a route to go through locations.
 If no type is provided, the type is assumed to be a break.
-* heading = A preferred direction of travel (heading) for the start from the location.
+* heading = (Optional) A preferred direction of travel (heading) for the start from the location.
 This can be useful for mobile routing where a vehicle is traveling in a specific direction along a road and the route should start out in that direction. heading is indicated in degrees from north in a clockwise direction.
 North is 0°, east is 90°, south is 180°, and west is 270°.
-* street = Street name.
+* street = (Optional) Street name.
 The street name may be used to assist finding the correct routing location at the specified latitude,longitude.

-The following location information may be provided but does not impact routing.
+The following, optional location information may be provided but does not impact routing.
 This information is simply carried through the request and returned as a convenience.
-* name = Location name (e.g. Chipotle).
-May be used in the guidance/textual directions.
+* name = Location name (e.g. Roburrito).
+May be used in the guidance/textual directions (for example: "You have arrived at Roburrito")
 * city = City.
 * state = State.
-* postalCode = Postal Code.
+* postal_code = Postal Code.
 * country = Country.
 * phone = Phone.
 * url = URL for the place/location.